sirredbeard/microsoft-opensource/README.md

 * Forms Open Web Foundation with Google, Facebook, Sun, IBM, Apache
 * Joins Apache Software Foundation
-* Partners with Novell to improve open source interoperability
 * Releases source for Singularity, an experimental OS to CodePlex
+* Acquires Powerset, it's first open source acquisition, upstreams code from HBase to Apache Hadoop

 ### 2009

 * Begins contributing to Linux kernel
 * Apoligizes after download is found to have GPL code, properly open sources download
 * Promises not to enforce patents against open source implementations of C#, e.g. Mono
+* Settles a dispute with TomTom over FAT32 software patents, avoiding further conflict iwth open source
-* Reaches agreement with EU to provide users a choice of web browsers on installation
+* Reaches agreement with EU to provide users a choice of web browsers on Windows installation
+* Platform Strategy Group begins an internal push for embracing open source
+* "Burning the Ships: Transforming Your Company's Culture Through Intellectual Property Strategy" is published on Microsoft's embrace of open collaboration

 ### 2011